 - What is my budget for setting up costs?

-- What are the best tax strategy for the profits I expect to make?
+- What is the best tax strategy for the profits I expect to make?

 - What kind of accounting obligations can I take on?